PaeP3nguin/LinkBot/README.md

 ## Development
 Installing this extension to test it locally is easy.
 Chrome extensions don't need to be built or compiled and you can just install the code directly.
 Just follow [Google's instructions](https://developer.chrome.com/extensions/getstarted#manifest) (ignore the stuff about the manifest, just follow the three steps).

+## Contributing
+If you'd like to contribute to LinkBot, just send a PR.
+Before making a large change, please file an issue first so we can discuss.